 Man-made fibres created in laboratories are called synthetic fibres.
 Examples of synthetic fibres are acrylic, nylon and polyester.
 Colours can be added as per required.
 Colouring is difficult.
 These fabrics are not comfortable to wear when compared to natural fibres.
 It is not environmentally friendly because some fibres like polypropylene are harmful.
 On burning, it melts and gives out a chemical smell.
 These fibres are more durable than natural fibres.

-To make you understand how natural and synthetic fibres are different from each other, here are the some of the major differences between natural and synthetic fibres:
+To make you understand how natural and synthetic fibres are different from each other, here are some of the major differences between natural and synthetic fibres: